InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/TCF-Implementation-Guidelines.md

 - Updates to support special jurisdiction, and publisher restrictions

 ## How do I evaluate the details provided in the TC String?<a name="evaluatetcstring"></a>
-The TC String returned by the CMP API can include (2) segments of information : the core string and the publisher TC segment.
+The TC String returned by the CMP API can include two (2) segments of information : the core string and the publisher TC segment.
 The technical specs describing the TC string provide details on specific information provided in each segment.
 These details may change from the start of the transaction to the end of the transaction.

 ## How should I handle multiple signals with different information?<a name="mergesignals"></a>
 Sometimes two or more TC Strings might contain different preferences for different vendors.
 For example, one string includes consent signals for vendors 1, 2, and 3.
 Later, the user is asked for consent on vendors 3, 4, and 5, but rejects all three.
 In this example, the most recent signal received for vendor 3 is that of no consent and should be understood as such despite previous signals.